Heroic Old-School Roleplaying

 Perception Checks

-Generally, perception can be checked by rolling highest of INT or WIS.
+Generally, perception can be checked by making either an INT or WIS check.

 Size